arcticres/arctic-caldera-plugin/readme.txt

 == Installation ==

-1. Install the plugin through the WordPress Plugins Installer or upload `arctic-caldera-forms` folder to the wp-content/plugins directory.
+1. Install the plugin through the WordPress Plugins Installer or upload the files to a new `arctic-caldera-forms` folder in the wp-content/plugins directory.
 2. Upload a `arctic-auth.php` file into the plugin directory with your API credentials (for security reasons, the API credentials can not be managed through WordPress directly at this time).
 3. Activate the plugin from the "Plugins" page.

 == Usage ==